nearform/the-fastify-workshop/deck.md

 [{ name: 'alice' }, { name: 'bob' }]
 ```

-You will need to restart in step-4 for these changes to take effect.
+You will need to restart the server in step-4 for these changes to take effect.

 ```a
 curl http://localhost:3000/users